 - Prepare the Dough:

-- Create a well in the center of the flour mixture and crack the eggs into it.
+- Form a small indentation in the center of the flour and drop the eggs into the well.

 - Add the water (or milk) and nutmeg if using.